sulfuror/rescript-sh/README.md

 **Commands**:
 1. `check`: This will check your repository
+2. `help`: Help for this script
-2. `init`: This will create a new repository if it does not exists
+3. `init`: This will create a new repository if it does not exists
-3. `prune`: This will delete data (if there's nothing to delete it won't do anything)
+4. `prune`: This will delete data (if there's nothing to delete it won't do anything)
-4. `snapshots`: This will display a list of your snapshots
+5. `snapshots`: This will display a list of your snapshots
-5. `unlock`: This will unlock your repository
+6. `unlock`: This will unlock your repository
-6. `rebuild-index`: This will build a new index file
+7. `rebuild-index`: This will build a new index file
-7. `stats`: This will scan the repository and show basic statistics
+8. `stats`: This will scan the repository and show basic statistics

 **Automatic Options**:
 1. `-b, -backup`: this option is pretty basic; it does what it says... it'll